 Other services that let customers pay with credit cards online

-While merchant accounts and payment gateways are the two key options to consider when you want to accept credit card payments through your online store, there are several other services you may want to consider based on your business structure and needs.
-These include the following:
+While merchant accounts and payment gateways are the 2 key options to consider when you want to accept credit card payments through your online store, there are several other services you may want to consider based on your business structure and needs.

 - BPAY.
-Want to give you customers the option of using BPAY instead of a credit card?
+Want to give your customers the option of using BPAY instead of a credit card?
 You can talk to your bank about adding this option or contact BPAY directly.

 - Direct debit services.
 If you’re running a subscription service or charging ongoing fees, you may want to consider a payment service that gives customers the option of direct debits.
 Some examples include Ezidebit (which is also a regular payment gateway provider), QuickPay and NAB Direct Debit.

 - Mobile payment options.
 While not technically a complete payment service, mobile payment platforms such as Apple Pay and Google Pay can add another layer of security for your customers.
-Many merchant accounts and payment gateways are compatible with these services but not all of them are.
+Many merchant accounts and payment gateways are already compatible with these services but not all of them are.
 So make sure you check the options available if you want to accept Apple Pay, Google Pay or any other mobile payment service.

 - Global commerce websites.
 If you’re planning to set up your business on a site like eBay or Etsy, these websites already have payment gateways in place.
 So you’ll just need to set up an account where you can receive the payments your customers make.

-What fees will apply when I accept credit card payments online?
+What fees apply when I accept credit card payments online?